 James C. Gaither Junior Fellows Program at the Carnegie Endowment for International Peace

-The James C. Gaither Junior Fellows Program offers up to twelve one-year internships at the Carnegie Endowment for International Peace.
+The James C. Gaither Junior Fellows Program offers up to 15 one-year internships at the Carnegie Endowment for International Peace.
 Gaither Junior Fellows assist with research and editing for Carnegie senior scholars in areas including nuclear nonproliferation, foreign policy, democracy and governance, technology policy, economics, and regional studies.
 Junior Fellows are paid a monthly salary and receive health insurance.

 - Gaither application form